We’ve all heard it said, there are over 10,000 uses of silver in industrial applications. But are there really?

 30. Circuit board contacts use silver on printed circuit boards due to its unique thermal and electrical properties.

 31. Speaker wires that demand high purity conductors will often use pure silver.
-Homegrown audio sells bulk silver audio wire.
+Tempo electric sells silver audio wire.

 32. RF connectors or radio frequency connectors are used with coaxial cables to work at certain radio frequencies.
 Some of these connectors are silver-plated.

 33. RFID tags are becoming more and more common for inventory management to replace bar codes.
-Each RFID tag is said to contain 10.9 mg of silver, and demand continues to rise each year, by 2017 over 9 million ounces of silver are projected to be used in RFID technology.
+Each RFID tag is said to contain 10mg of silver and demand continues to rise each year, by 2017 over 9 million ounces of silver are projected to be used in RFID technology.

 34. Railway switch gear often uses silver cadmium oxide as a benchmark for arcing contacts in most control and switchgear products.